rogerpadilla/nukak-website/docs/entities-soft-delete.md

 The `softDelete` property of the `@Entity` decorator can be used as below.

-Note: it is also required to use the `onDelete` property in one of the fields to instruct `uql` which field to use as the deletion mark.
+Note: it is also required to use the `onDelete` property in one of the fields to instruct `uql` which field to use as the deletion mark when deleting the records.

 ```ts
 /**